History, tourist information, and nearby accommodation

 Castle Drogo is an ode to ambition, but a fascinating place to visit for all that.
-The gardens surrounding the house are some of the finest in Devon, to a design by Gertrude Jekyl.
-There are also enjoyable walks along the Teign gorge.
+The gardens surrounding the house are some of the finest in Devon, to a design by Gertrude Jekyll.
+There are also enjoyable walks along the Teign Gorge.

 About Castle Drogo